 Alumni Spotlight: William Zhou, Informatics Specialist at Memorial Sloan Kettering Cancer Center

 William Zhou is currently working as an Informatics Specialist at Memorial Sloan Kettering Cancer Center.
-While working as a Data Analyst at the NYU Langone Medical Center, he enrolled in NYC Data Science Academy’s remote Data Science Bootcamp as a part time student, enabling him to acquire the skills he needed to transition to a data science career within the healthcare industry.
+While working as a Data Analyst at the NYU Langone Medical Center, he enrolled in NYC Data Science Academy’s Part-time Online Data Science Bootcamp as a part time student, enabling him to acquire the skills he needed to transition to a data science career within the healthcare industry.

 What’s your educational background?
 What was your job before switching to data science?